kohutd/binland/README.md

 ```

 #### Boxed types:
-Every (excluding `T`) native type has a "boxed" equivalent.
+Some of native types have a "boxed" equivalents.
 It is recommended to never use them.

 ```
 type Int = int;
 type Uint = uint;
 type Float = float;
 type String = string;
-type Byte = byte;
 type Bool = bool;
 ```

 #### Custom types:

-You can define your own type by using this syntax:
+You can define your own type by using the following syntax:
 ```
 type TYPE_NAME?<[...T, ]> ?{
     [...PARAM_NAME: T;]